 I should have started the sewing diary that I mentioned last week in my post on my big sewing plans then.
 It would have helped to avoid repeating some of these mistakes! 🙂

 As I had some leftover orange fabric, I started to make another princess bodice to practice.
 To mix it up I added some short sleeves this time.
 Not such a great idea either!

 I have a finished top now, but it is pretty tight around the sleeves as there was not enough fabric left because it was fraying too much.
 It also has no skirt yet as there was not enough orange fabric left.
 When I wanted to get more in the shop it was sold out already.
 So, I consider this dress 2.5 as it is not complete yet.

 But maybe it will someday.
 Maybe even soon!
 I recently got some black fabric which is exactly the same as the bright orange one.
 I am thinking of using this to add a skirt to it.
-I am not quite sure how this would look like, but I can imagine a skirt with two big box pleats at the front and at the back.
+I am not quite sure what this would look like, but I can imagine a skirt with two big box pleats at the front and at the back.
 I simply love box pleats!
 Or shall I try another six-panel skirt?